10 Hidden Gems You’ll Fall in Love With on an Ireland Road Trip

 We didn’t realize Ireland had cave tours, so stumbling across Aillwee Cave in the Burren was a great surprise!
 Turns out, this underground cave system has stalactites, stalagmites, hidden waterfalls, and even bear fossils.
 It’s dark, eerie, and nothing like the rolling green hills full of castles and ancient stone structures we expected from Ireland.

-The tour takes you into the limestone caves where we walked through narrow tunnels, past underground waterfalls, and into huge caverns.
+The tour takes you into limestone caves where we walked through narrow tunnels, past underground waterfalls, and into huge caverns.
 At one point, the guide turned off all the lights and for a few seconds, we were in complete darkness (it reminded me of Ape Cave in Washington).

 If you’re looking for something unexpected in Ireland, Aillwee Cave is worth the stop!
 It’s got history and is a fun underground adventure.